pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Here are some ideas on how you could make this game more fun:

+* Add a pause between one apple being caught / missed and the next one appearing.
+Use the help sidebar to find the Pytch version of Scratch’s `wait () seconds` block.
+(Hint: just after doing `pytch.broadcast_and_wait("drop-apple")` is a good place to pause.)

 * The `x`-coordinate where the apple starts is already random.
 Make the starting `y`-coordinate be random too.
 If an apple starts lower down the stage, the player has less time to get the bowl under the